Technology Innovation Agency: Financial Support

 TIA provides funding to a wide range of entities which includes: Small Medium Micro Sized Enterprises (SMMEs) and large companies, Science Councils and High Education Institutions.

 TIA makes investments through five funding products namely:

 Technology development fund

 The Technology Development Fund will invest in high potential projects undertaken at the institutions such as Science Councils, High Education Institutions for pre-competitive end stage research and technology development.

 Youth technology innovation fund

 Aims to promote and stimulate the culture of innovation and entrepreneurship amongst young people (18yrs-35yrs) by providing access to financial, intellectual property, regulatory and business support resources.

 Non-Financial support

 Technology Development

 TIA also provides advisory services as well as technical and business support to investee companies to equip them with the necessary know-how, in order to facilitate proper development of their products and services.

 Technology Stations and Platforms

 The Technology Stations & Platforms portfolio comprises the Technology Platforms, Technology Stations and Industry Clusters.
-These are housed at the different Higher Education Institutions(HEIs) and are key in delivering assistance to technology innovators.
-They are equipped with state-of-the-art equipment and are resourced with highly competent individuals in specialized fields to develop new products and processes for industry and R&D led entrepreneurs through serving as technology nurseries.
+These are housed at the different Higher Education Institutions(HEIs).